 Canada must amend its Temporary Foreign Worker Program to ensure that workers are no longer at risk of exploitation and abuse.

 Amnesty calls on Canada to abolish all forms of immigration detention and immediately end the use of provincial jails for immigration detention across Canada.

-Health Benefit Program to ensure that migrants with irregular status can access essential health care.
+Canada must also amend the Interim Federal Health Benefit Program to ensure that migrants with irregular status can access essential health care.
 Amnesty calls on Canada to uphold its human rights obligations by withdrawing from the Safe Third Country Agreement and allow people to make claims for refugee protection in a safe, humane, and orderly manner.
 In addition, Canada must create an effective independent oversight body for the Canada Border Services Agency that is fully independent and sufficiently resourced to conduct investigations and hearings to ensure that human rights are respected.